Ruban Nielson: Unknown Mortal Orchestra

-IC-01 Hanoi, a more complex, instrumental album, followed Sex + Food in 2018.
-Featuring the Nielson's father, recorded in the same places as their previous album (but especially Hanoi), and influenced by the works of Miles Davis, the album departed from the band's "alt-pop aesthetic".
-Reviewing the album for Pitchfork, Andy Beta felt that "Ruban Nielson throws off his habitually weighty themes and digs into a refreshingly raw, heady session of psychedelic rock", also saying that the album "presents a visceral, smoky, casual session that cooks together fairly tumultuous moods over the course of its concise runtime".
-Sungenre.com wrote of the band's collaboration with their father and Vietnamese musicians: "Featuring Vietnamese local Minh Nguyen on Sáo Trúc (flute) and Đàn Môi (jaw harp) along with the veiled talisman of the psych-funk aficionados in that of Ruban Nielson’s father, Chris (saxophone, trumpet, keys), IC-01 Hanoi represents so much more than a haphazard collection of B-sides.
-Rather, the band harnesses their knack for potent grooves and a coloured sound with the musicianship required to create a concept album conveying a tale devoid of lyrical constraints."

 Personal life

-Nielson is married to Jenny Nielson, with whom he was previously in a polyamorous relationship with alongside another woman; this courtship was the main inspiration for Multi-Love.
+Nielson is married to Jenny Nielson, with whom he was previously in a polyamorous relationship with another woman; this courtship was the main inspiration for Multi-Love.
 He met Jenny during his time at the Elam School of Fine Arts, and the couple moved in together within a few months of their first date.
-They have two children, Moe and Iris.
+They have two children.
 The family continued to live in Portland, Oregon, and Nielson, despite being a New Zealander, has said living in the country has added to a feeling of American identity.
 Nielson later moved with his family to Palm Springs, California.
 During the COVID-19 pandemic, Ruban began dividing his time between Palm Springs and Hilo, Hawaii, to be close to his mother and uncles.

+Nielson said in response to being described as a musical provocateur; "No, I don't purposefully go out to try and do that......but it is really fun."